 She is combining basic and clinical research in which key elements include:

-Dr. Hermelijn Smits studied Biology at the University of Utrecht and did her PhD-studies at the Academic Medical Center, University of Amsterdam on microbial priming of the human immune system and modulation of allergen-specific immune responses.
+Prof Hermelijn Smits studied Biology at the University of Utrecht and did her PhD-studies at the Academic Medical Center, University of Amsterdam on microbial priming of the human immune system and modulation of allergen-specific immune responses.
 She did a post-doc in the lab of Prof. B. Lambrecht (currently at VIB, Ghent, Belgium) on microbial priming and protection against allergic airway diseases in different mouse models.

-The research interest of Dr. Hermelijn Smits is centred around the role of the Hygiene Hypothesis, or nowadays preferably called the ‘Old Friends’ Hypothesis as an explanation for the increase in inflammatory diseases, such as childhood allergic asthma in the past 50 years.
+The research interest of Prof Hermelijn Smits is centred around the role of the Hygiene Hypothesis, or nowadays preferably called the ‘Old Friends’ Hypothesis as an explanation for the increase in inflammatory diseases, such as childhood allergic asthma in the past 50 years.
 During her PhD studies she investigated how probiotics could influence the function of human dendritic cells to induce tolerance.
 She shifted her focus to the role of helminths, because they are regarded as the master regulators of the host immune system and because of the strong associations with protection, found in field studies.
 She demonstrated that in particular chronic schistsosome infections were protective against experimental allergic airway inflammation and that a novel schistosome-induced subset, regulatory B cells, were responsible.
 Current studies focus more on the molecular analysis of schistosome-induced regulatory mechanisms and molecules that can be used for novel therapies of lung diseases such as allergic asthma.

 Leids Universitair Medisch Centrum